-Theresa Seley Professor of Management Science
+Theresa Seley Professor in Management Science

 Professor of Operations Research